SergeyGer/Data-Science-Public/README.md

 # My Data Science Projects

-This folder contains description of Data Science projects completed during my studies.
+This folder contains description of Data Science projects completed during my studies

 ### 🔒 Code Access
 The source code for this project is hosted in a **private repository**.